-This Base Prospectus includes certain references to APMs derived from the Group's Financial Statements such as EBITDA, net debt, return on equity (ROE), net debt to equity and net debt to EBITDA.
+This Base Prospectus includes certain references to APMs derived from the Group's Financial Statements such as EBITDA, net debt, return on equity (ROE), adjusted ROE excluding distribution, adjusted funds from operations (FFO), adjusted FFO to net debt, net debt to equity and net debt to EBITDA.
 The Group uses these APMs to evaluate its performance, and this additional financial information is presented in this Base Prospectus.
 This information should be viewed as supplemental to the Audited Financial Statements.
 Investors are cautioned not to place undue reliance on this information and should note that the APMs, as calculated by the Group, may differ materially from similarly titled measures reported by other companies, including the Group's competitors.